openpnp/openpnp/CharmHigh-CHMT36VA.md

 If you want to proceed, follow these steps:

-1. Install [Matt Baker's Smoothie port](https://github.com/mattthebaker/Smoothieware-CHMT) on your CHMT36VA main board.
+1. Install [Matt Baker's Smoothie port with some enhancements by c-riegel and Jan](https://github.com/janm012012/Smoothieware-CHMT) on your CHMT36VA main board.
 This requires some familiarity with the STM32 tools, and requires a flash tool.
 See [[Charmhigh Modifications for OpenPnP]] and the [Smoothie on STM32/CHMT Thread](https://groups.google.com/d/msg/desktop-pick-and-place/C-n9dksqhDQ/xZdmKPh3CAAJ) for more information on this.
-2. Either Install [Matt Baker's example OpenPnP configuration](https://github.com/mattthebaker/openpnp-config-chmt) to get started or configure from scratch using the [[Setup and Calibration]] Guide.
+2. Either Install [Jan's example OpenPnP configuration](https://github.com/janm012012/Smoothieware-CHMT/tree/chmt/machine.xml) to get started or configure from scratch using the [[Setup and Calibration]] Guide.
 It is recommended to step through the guide even if you use the example config and check that each setting applies to your machine and works correctly.
 3. If you are using the stock cameras and camera board, see the [SwitcherCamera Documentation](https://github.com/openpnp/openpnp/wiki/SwitcherCamera) for how to set up the multiplexer.
 4. Please consider joining the [OpenPnP Discussion Group](http://groups.google.com/group/openpnp) and the [SparkFun Desktop Pick and Place Discussion Group](https://groups.google.com/forum/#!forum/desktop-pick-and-place) to post questions and information about your setup.

+# Notes

+- The drag pin will burn if operated for more then a few seconds at 100%.
+If operated using a PWM signal it can be switched to ~10% holding current after enabling and then keeps cool over longer periods.
+This has been integrated into the example machine.xml and the linked firmware.
+- The blower will burn out if operated over a longer time at 100% (can on a hours/days scale).
+The original firmware operates it at 2% using a 16kHz PWM.
+In the example machine.xml the blower is configured as Double actuator and the default ON value set accordingly.
+The blower is not yet operated as part of normal machine operation and hence has to be switch on manually.
+- The vacuum pump is operated at 50% by the original software using a 16kHz PWM.
+This is reflected by the example machine.xml.
+- The homing direction and the parking position are in the opposite corners, hence it is recommended to make sure soft limits on the axis are configured conservatively and/or automatic park after home is disabled.
+- The Z axis can move faster then the spring retracting the nozzle.
+Keep acceleration limits low to avoid nozzle tip damages.

 This documentation is incomplete and can use your help!
 Anyone with a GitHub account can edit this page and improve it.
 Please consider adding your experiences and findings here.